 Uptown Stories inspires kids to discover and develop their inner voices in a diverse community of writers.

-Based in upper Manhattan, we offer small-group writing workshops for children ages eight to fifteen, led by master teachers and professional authors.
+Based in upper Manhattan, we offer small-group writing workshops for children ages seven to seventeen, led by master teachers and professional authors.
 To ensure our workshops are accessible to all children, tuition is pay-what-you-can.
 Uptown Stories creates an exciting, challenging, and supportive community in which young authors thrive.

 Buy a copy of our latest student anthologies!!